 Sec.
-2-437.
-Duties and responsibilities - Investigation of individual complaints and issuance of findings.
+2-437.1 Duties and responsibilities - Investigation of individual complaints of employment discrimination and issuance of findings.

-- (a) The Director will develop and implement a central intake mechanism for receiving and processing individual complaints that allege an unlawful discriminatory practice in the City. - (b) In cases where investigation and remediation are already available in the City, such as employment discrimination complaints within the jurisdiction of the Equal Employment Opportunity Commission ("EEOC") or fair housing complaints addressed by the Piedmont Housing Alliance, the complaint will be referred to that agency so that investigation and enforcement may be initiated by those bodies, which will offer services in the City and, to the extent allowed by law, report their findings to the Commission.
-For complaints alleging an unlawful discriminatory practice within the enforcement jurisdiction of the City, defined herein as within the corporate limits of the City and as authorized by state and federal statutes, the Director or other designated professional staff are authorized to undertake further action as detailed in Sec.
-2-437 (c).
-For complaints alleging an unlawful discriminatory practice that falls outside the jurisdiction of the City, the Director or other designated professional staff will refer the complaint to the appropriate state or federal agency. - For all other complaints alleging an Upon determination that an alleged unlawful discriminatory practice falls within the enforcement jurisdiction of the City, as defined herein within the corporate limits of the City, the Director or other designated professional staff will conduct, as authorized by this ordinance, an initial fact-finding inquiry to determine if the Complainant presents a prima facie case. fact-finding, mediation, conciliation, and, if necessary, full investigation of the complaint as he or she deems appropriate to ascertain the facts underlying the charge of discrimination, provided that the The complaint may be dismissed by the Director without further action investigation if it fails to adequately allege a violation of this ordinance or is otherwise deficient on its face.
-If Following the initial fact-finding inquiry, if the complaint is not dismissed, and the Complainant wishes to pursue further action, the Director will serve a copy on each respondent named therein.
+- (a) The Director will develop and implement a central intake mechanism for receiving and processing individual complaints that allege an unlawful, discriminatory employment practice in the City. - (b) For complaints alleging an unlawful discriminatory practice within the enforcement jurisdiction of the City, defined herein as within the corporate limits of the City and as authorized by state and federal statutes, the Director or other designated professional staff are authorized to undertake further action as detailed in Sec.
+3-437.1.(c) For complaints alleging an unlawful discriminatory practice that falls outside the jurisdiction of the City, the Director or other designated professional staff will refer the complaint to the appropriate state or federal agency. - (c) Upon determination that an alleged unlawful discriminatory practice falls within the enforcement jurisdiction of the City, the Director or other designated professional staff will conduct, as authorized by this ordinance, an initial fact-finding inquiry to determine if the Complainant presents a prima facie case.
+The complaint may be dismissed by the Director without further action if it fails to adequately allege a violation of this ordinance or is otherwise deficient on its face.
+Following the initial fact-finding inquiry, if the complaint is not dismissed, and the Complainant wishes to pursue further action, the Director will serve a copy on each respondent named therein.
 Said copy shall specify the allegation, citing the evidence that supports further action, and indicating the action to be taken.
 Further action, as authorized by this ordinance, may include mediation, conciliation, and formal investigation of the complaint, as deemed appropriate by the Director.
-Upon completion of a formal the initial investigation, the Director shall render a written determination of whether there is probable cause to believe a violation of this ordinance has occurred, and the facts supporting such determination.
-The written determination shall promptly be served on the parties. - (d) If the Director determines that further action is appropriate that there is probable cause to believe a violation has occurred, the Director will propose an initial meeting between the parties for the purpose of exploring a resolution of the complaint through voluntary mediation or other informal means.
+Upon completion of a formal investigation, the Director shall render a written determination of whether there is probable cause to believe a violation of this ordinance has occurred, and the facts supporting such determination.
+The written determination shall promptly be served on the parties. - (d) If the Director determines that further action is appropriate, the Director will propose an initial meeting between the parties for the purpose of exploring a resolution of the complaint through voluntary mediation or other informal means.
 Nothing herein shall be interpreted as requiring any party to participate in mediation or any other conciliatory efforts.
-Materials used and communications made during a mediation or informal conciliation shall be confidential, and shall not be disclosed to the public by the Director, the Commission or its staff unless disclosure is authorized in writing by all parties to the dispute. - (e) If the mediation or conciliation is concluded to the satisfaction of both parties, the complaint will be considered resolved upon the parties' execution of a written conciliation or settlement agreement.
-Unless all parties agree otherwise, the execution of a written agreement is solely for the purpose of settling a disputed claim and does not constitute an admission by any party that the law has been violated.
-No further action on the initial complaint will be taken by the Commission or its staff once the agreement is executed.
+Materials used and